 This world is filled with imperfection.
 During trials, wrong words can serve to harden wounded and suffering hearts further.
 When we lean on the Savior and His Atonement, our hearts can be soothed and our wounds mended, but just like the Nephites of old, our burdens are not taken away; we are simply strengthened that we might carry them.

-When we are fellowshipping those around us, we must be mindful that they are in the midst of deep and painful trial.
+When we are fellowshipping those around us, we must be mindful that they are in the midst of deep and painful trials.
 We will not understand precisely what they are going through, and their trials are not, in any way, a reflection of their relationship with God.
-They simply need our love, care and concern—and a modicum of understanding.
+They simply need our love, care, and concern—and a modicum of understanding.